 Emmanuel joined Cass in 2016.
-He is a PHD candidate in Finance with a specialisation in Empirical Corporate Finance.
-His research focuses on corporate governance, shareholder activism and the securities issuance process, particularly initial public offerings of equity (IPOs), and the conflicts of interest between underwriters, investors and issuers.
-He is currently working with researchers at the Financial Conduct Authority, the IMF and Oxford University on the dynamics of information exchange between banks and investors during IPOs.
-Prior to joining Cass, Emmanuel had a 25-year career in investment banking, holding senior positions in capital markets and corporate finance at Goldman Sachs, HSBC and JP Morgan.
-He graduated with a BA (First Class) and MA from Magdalen College, Oxford.
+His research focuses on corporate governance, shareholder activism and the securities issuance process, particularly initial public offerings of equity (IPOs), and the conflicts of interest between banks, investors and firms.
+He is currently working with researchers at the Financial Conduct Authority on the dynamics of information exchange between banks and investors during IPOs.
+Prior to joining Cass, Emmanuel had a 25-year career in investment banking, holding senior positions in capital markets and corporate finance at Goldman Sachs, HSBC and JP Morgan in London and New York.
+He received his BA (First Class) and MA from Magdalen College, Oxford.

 Working papers (2)

 - Pezier, E. and Jones, H. (2021).
 Do advisors improve IPO outcomes?
 SSRN: Elsevier.

 - Pezier, E. and Volpin, P. (2020).
 Activism in UK small-cap stocks.
 SSRN: Elsevier.